KiyoLelou10/Icebreaker/readme.txt

 	7. Using the AI
 		a.
 To use the AI please contact one of the devs, so that he can send you the weights for the model.
 		b.
-In the Python Code change the Path to the weights according to the path under which you downloaded our weights.
+Navigate to the root folder, find the file called IcebreakerApi.py and open it in an editor of your choice.
 		c.
-Open the Terminal in the root folder of the project, make sure the folder contains an IcebreakerApi.py file
+In the Python code change the path to the weights according to the path under which you downloaded our weights.
 		d.
+Go back to the root folder and open a terminal in it.
+		e.
 Run the following command: pip install flask transformers torch (make sure you have python installed)
-		e.
+		f.
 To exectute the Api run: python3 IcebreakerApi.py

 	8. Access the Application
 		Open a web browser and navigate to http://localhost:4200.